dfinity/ic/rs/consensus/src/ecdsa/spec.md

 // When a signature is freshly constructed, it is added a block as Unreported.
 // However, it may appear in some number of subsequent blocks as Reported.
 // When the block containing the reported signature is finalized, execution layer may pass the signature along.
-// We leave the reported signature in subsequent block so long as the the call context still contains the
+// We leave the reported signature in subsequent block so long as the call context still contains the
 // the corresponding signing request.
 // All of this achieves two goals: (1) a signature will be reported just once to execution, and (2)
 // consensus will not attempt to generate another signature if the signing request persists in the call context.